canonical/cloud-init/doc/rtd/howto/bugs.rst

 Report upstream bugs
 ====================

-Bugs for upstream ``cloud-init`` are tracked using Launchpad.
-To file a bug:
+Bugs for upstream ``cloud-init`` are tracked using GitHub Issues.
+To file a
+bug:

 1. Collect the necessary debug logs as described above.
-2. `Create a Launchpad account`_ or login to your existing account.
-3. `Report an upstream cloud-init bug`_.
+2. `Report an upstream cloud-init bug`_ on GitHub.

 If debug logs are not provided, you will be asked for them before any further time is spent debugging.
 If you are unable to obtain the required logs please explain why in the bug.

-If your bug is for a specific distro using ``cloud-init``, please first consider reporting it with the upstream distro or confirm that it still occurs with the latest upstream ``cloud-init`` code.
+If your bug is for a specific distro using ``cloud-init``, please first consider reporting it with the downstream distro or confirm that it still occurs with the latest upstream ``cloud-init`` code.
 See the following section for details on specific distro reporting.

 Distro-specific issues
 ======================